-These vaccines are required for the 2019-20 school year.
+These vaccines are required for the 2018-19 school year.

-- Diphtheria, whooping cough, tetanus vaccine - Four doses of any combination of DTP, DT, DTaP, Td and Tdap vaccine with at least one dose received on or after fourth birthday for grades K-12 - One dose of Tdap vaccine received on or after seventh birthday.
-Routinely administered at ages 11-12, a dose on or after the seventh birthday will meet this requirement for grades 7-12 - Oral or inactivated Polio vaccine - Three doses with at least one dose received on or after fourth birthday for grades K-7. - Three doses with at least one does received on or after fourth birthday OR four doses before the fourth birthday (if all doses separated by at least 4 weeks) for grades 8-12. - Hepatitis B Series - Three-dose series with the third dose received > 24 weeks of age and at least 16 weeks after the first dose for grades K-12. - Mumps, Measles and Rubella (MMR) vaccine Two doses with both
+- ◆ Diphtheria, whooping cough, tetanus vaccine - Four doses of any combination of DTP, DT, DTP-Hib, DTaP, Td and Tdap vaccine with at least one dose received on or after fourth birthday. - One dose of Tdap vaccine received on or after seventh birthday for grades 7-12.

+Oral or inactivated Polio vaccine

+- Three doses with at least one dose received on or after fourth birthday for grades K-6. - Three doses with at least one does received on or after fourth birthday OR four doses before the fourth birthday for grades 7-12. - ♦ Hepatitis B Series - Three-dose series for 5K-12

+◆ Rubeola (Measles) vaccine

+Two doses received on or after first birthday and separated by at least one month

+◆ Rubella (German Measles) vaccine

+- One dose received on or after first birthday - ♦ Mumps vaccine - One dose received on or after first birthday

+◆ Varicella (chicken pox) vaccine

+- Two doses received on or after first birthday or positive history of disease required for grades K-4. - One dose received on or before first birthday for grades 5-12.

+For more details, contact your school nurse, private physician or the Lancaster County Health Department (803-286-9948).